nestoca/jac/README.md

 Jac is a GitOps CLI tool and YAML file format for managing and querying your people metadata Source of Truth™.

-- Defines two YAML file formats:
+- Defines two CRD-like YAML file formats:
   - [Person](https://github.com/nestoca/jac#people) for modeling your people (eg: managers, team members...).
   - [Group](https://github.com/nestoca/jac#groups) for modeling your various sets of people (eg: departments, streams, teams...) and their roles.
 - GitOps-oriented: Your jac "catalog" git repo defines your people metadata, from which you can automate different processes, such as granting access permissions and generating an org chart or a [teams page](https://nestoca.github.io/jac/).